dosreislab/dosreislab.github.io/_posts/2021-03-29-mcmctree-help.md

 MCMCtree now implements sampling from power posteriors, which allows you to perform Bayesian selection of clock model, tree topology and substitution model.
-Unfortunately, the power posteriors must be calculated using exact likelihood and the approximate method can not be used.
+In a recent paper, we have shown that the power posteriors can be calculated using the approximate method (Panchaksaram et al. 2024).

+**Recommendations:**
+* You can use the `mcmc3r` R package to prepare MCMCtree control files for power posterior calculations.
 See my [blog post](https://dosreislab.github.io/2017/10/24/marginal-likelihood-mcmc3r.html) on Bayesian model selection with MCMCtree.

 # Are there any tutorials to learn how to use MCMCtree?